sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/11_Understanding_Sequelize/166_Moving_on_with_the_project.md

 # 166. Moving on with the project
 Created Monday 1 May 2023 at 03:15 am

-- The cart has been added, but there's an issue still.
+- Named associations - The cart has been added, but there's an issue still.
 The Product <--> User relation has two meanings - one is for product sellers, and the other for product buyer.
 Our current code is not wrong, since items added to Cart will be done from the main products page. **This**, however, should be indicated in the code.

 	Let's used named relations for indicating this.
 Only Product to User code will change:
 	```js